 Spending time in the countryside is one of the last few free pleasures in life, you simply can’t beat wandering through the acres of forest that our beautiful countryside provides, perhaps wandering around sculpture trails or even just enjoying the local wildlife.

-In addition astronomy events are being held at forests across the country exploring the amazing world of stars and allowing everyone an after-dark adventure.
+In addition, astronomy events are being held in forests across the country exploring the amazing world of stars and allowing everyone an after-dark adventure.
 We’ve listed as many of these events we can find — see our events map or event calendar to find events near you.

 Go Stargazing’s very own Robert Ince is organising one of these events in support of the Forestry Commission: